cournape/Bento/doc/source/guides.rst

     def pconfigure(ctx):
         print ctx.cmd_opts

-Each ctx variable also have a pkg member, which is a PackageDescription instance, and contains most package information.
+Each ctx variable also has a pkg member, which is a PackageDescription instance, and contains most package information.
-Metadata, extensions, path options, executables are all available, which enable the following:
+Metadata, extensions, path options, executables are all available, which enables the following:

     * access package information to generate new "targets" (new types of binary installers)